Indexed Universal Life Insurance (IUL) consists of two parts. Term coverage, to provide a death benefit, and a cash account, to provide cash value.

 When you pay a premium on an Indexed Universal Life Policy, your money

 The death benefit is the amount of money the Insurance Company agrees to pay to your beneficiaries if you should die while the policy is inforce.
-Since IUL is based on renewable term insurance, the cost of buying a death benefit will rise.
-As the cost rises, more of your premium dollars will go to pay the increasing cost of your death benefit and less of your premiums will make it into your cash account.
+Since IUL is based on renewable term insurance, the cost of buying a death benefit will rise over time.
+As the cost rises, more of your premium dollars will be used to pay the increasing cost of your death benefit and less of your premiums will make it into your cash account.

 Fees are typical with all Insurance Policies.
 With traditional policies, there is one flat annual fee known as the Policy Fee.
 Indexed Universal Life has other fees in addition to the flat annual policy fee such as: